SocietyProtocol/Content-Library/Published/Articles/The Sovereign Individual (Agency).md

 >
 > We do everything for our egos, from picking out clothes to murdering people, yet **_the ego doesn't even belong to us_**.
 >
-> Overall, this is all done for the betterment of the species
+> Overall, this is all done for the betterment of the species.

 * * *